Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

 Azure App Service provides a highly scalable, self-patching web hosting service.

-- Use a **CNAME recorder an A record to map a custom DNS name to App Service.
+- Use a CNAME record and an A record to map a custom DNS name to App Service.

 Map an existing custom DNS name to Azure Web Apps